oroinc/documentation/platform/dev_guide/index.rst

 .. * Localizations:
 .. * Admin UI:

+* :ref:`Front UI <dev-guide-front-ui>`: Describes components on which are built a Front UI of the OroPlatform derivative applications.
+   * :ref:`Layouts <dev-guide-layouts>`: The system for building theamable front public UI (like storefronts) in OroPlatform based applications.

 If you have searched for an answer with no luck, we can help you with your technical issues via our community slack channel and forums:

 * `OroPlatform Forums <https://oroinc.com/oroplatform/forums>`_